m6r-ai/getting-started-with-metaphor/getting-started-with-metaphor.md

 Prompting AIs can be hard.
 While they sometimes do exactly what you want, they often get it wrong.
-Even when you do get what you want, it's far too easy to lose track of what what worked and why.
+Even when you do get what you want, it's far too easy to lose track of what worked and why.
 It's even harder when you want to work with multiple AIs.

 Metaphor is a simple, open-source, prompt creation language that lets you create consistent, reusable prompts that